 Refractive Lens Exchange

-The procedure of refractive lens exchange surgery is identical to standard cataract surgery however.
+The procedure of refractive lens exchange surgery is identical to standard cataract surgery, however.
 The chosen IOL will correct your vision, just as laser eye surgery would have.
 The lens of the eye, containing the developing cataract, is removed during the surgery.
 Therefore you will not develop a cataract in the future and your vision should not change in the future.

 Why not do refractive lens exchange (RLE) on everyone who wants vision correction surgery?

 I strongly disagree with this approach for two reasons – cost and risk.
 If someone has early cataracts at any age and is keen to reduce their dependence on corrective lenses, then it is quite reasonable to carry out our RLE.
 If they have been fully informed about the risks and benefits of doing so.
-However, refractive lens exchange has significant additional risks, and is substantially more expensive than laser eye surgery.
-For these reason, I do not recommend RLE for someone who does not have signs of cataracts.
+However, refractive lens exchange has significant additional risks and is substantially more expensive than laser eye surgery.
+For these reasons, I do not recommend RLE for someone who does not have signs of cataracts.

 Risks

 The most important concern when choosing between laser eye surgery and RLE is the additional risk associated with refractive lens exchange.
 Laser eye surgery has low risk and complications.
-The worst complication that can occur following laser eye surgery is to develop a serious corneal infection.
-In the worst case this could result in corneal scarring and significant damage to vision, requiring a corneal transplant.
+The worst complication that can occur following laser eye surgery is developing a serious corneal infection.
+In the worst case, this could result in corneal scarring and significant damage to vision, requiring a corneal transplant.
 However, it is extremely unlikely that permanent loss of vision could occur.
 The risk of infection following laser eye surgery is approximately 1 in 5000 cases.

-By contrast the two worst complications which can occur following RLE are: an intraocular infection or a retinal detachment.
+By contrast, the two worst complications which can occur following RLE are an intraocular infection or a retinal detachment.
 The risk of infection is approximately 1 in 2000 cases, which is two and a half times more than laser eye surgery.
 While an infection after RLE can usually be treated, significant permanent and irreversible loss of vision can occur.
 Even with successful treatment.
 A retinal detachment occurring after RLE can also usually be treated, but is not always completely successful.
 In some cases, as with an infection, permanent and irreversible loss of vision can occur.
 The risk of a retinal detachment occurring after RLE varies for different individuals, but can be up to one in 1500 cases.

 Costs